-Simone Sherriff is a project officer on the Study of Environment on Aboriginal Resilience and Child Health (SEARCH) project based at the Sax Institute, where she has worked for the past 8 years.
-She is currently undertaking a PhD at the University of Sydney looking at healthy weight status and protective factors against child obesity among urban Aboriginal children and adolescents, and the barriers to food security in urban Aboriginal communities in NSW.
+Simone is a project officer on the Study of Environment on Aboriginal Resilience and Child Health (SEARCH) project based at the Sax Institute, where she has worked for the past 8 years.
+Her PhD is investigating healthy weight status and protective factors against child obesity among urban Aboriginal children and adolescents, and the barriers to food security in urban Aboriginal communities in NSW.

 - Master of Public Health, Sydney University